MonekyTheShep/loginSystemCSharp/README.md

 # loginSystemCSharp
-A login system using JSON files to store user dat.
+A login system using JSON files to store user data.
 Has the Argon2 hashing algorithm for password hashing.

 Basic FileManager and JsonParser